 Without fail, everyone who came with me said the same thing and it sounded something like, "I have been living here all my life and I never knew this was here."
 OR "I have driven by this a million times and never saw this before."
 That made me realize two things.

 First, Atlanta looks MUCH different when you walk through it.
 You see things that you cannot possibly see when you are driving or even biking through it.
 You see the cool stuff, the interesting stuff.
-The second thing I realized was that there was a BIG demand for hyper-local tours.
-So, in December of 2014 I started doing tours.
-Since that time I have designed and led hundreds of events and tours throughout Atlanta. |
+The second thing I realized was that there was a big demand for hyper-local tours.
+So, in August 2014 I started doing walking tours.
+I led my last one on 08.15.2021.
+During that time I designed and led hundreds of events and tours throughout Atlanta. |

 Everyone who came on a walking tour with me said the same thing and it sounded something like, "I have been living here all my life and I never knew this was here."
 OR "I have driven by this a million times and never saw this before."